Logging into SupportAbility

 Rate limiting was also introduced to block suspicious high-volume traffic during a short period of time.

-These and other security measures mean that the shared security mechanism is now redundant.
+These and other security measures mean that the Shared Security mechanism is now Redundant.

 Return to Summary